-How it works
+How nitroprusside works

-Common side effects
+Common side effects of nitroprusside

-Frequently asked questions
+Frequently asked questions for Nitroprusside

-Q. Is nitroprusside a nitrate?
+Q. Is Nitroprusside a nitrate?

-Yes, nitroprusside is a nitrate.
+Yes, Nitroprusside is a nitrate

-Q. Is nitroprusside an inotrope/ vasodilator?
+Q. Is Nitroprusside an inotrope/ vasodilator?

-Nitroprusside is a vasodilator.
+Nitroprusside is a vasodilator

 Q. Is nitroprusside the same as nitroglycerin?

-Nitroprusside and nitroglycerine are two different drugs with the same mechanism of action.
+Nitroprusside and nitroglycerine are two different drugs with the same mechanism of action

-Q. Why nitroprusside is protected from light?
+Q. Why Nitroprusside is protected from light?

-Nitroprusside is photosensitive and therefore it must be protected from light.
+Nitroprusside is photosensitive and therefore it must be protected from light

-Q. Does nitroprusside increased SVR (systemic vascular resistance)?
+Q. Does Nitroprusside increased SVR (systemic vascular resistance)?

-Nitroprusside is known to relax the peripheral smooth muscles and therefore reduce SVR.
+Nitroprusside is known to relax the peripheral smooth muscles and therefore reduce SVR

-Q. Does nitroprusside reduce afterload?
+Q. Does Nitroprusside reduce afterload?

-Yes, nitroprusside reduces afterload.
+Yes, Nitroprusside reduces afterload.